 Trying to help her sister, Olivia ends up answering a personal ad placed by an older woman, Kate, who has a tragic past of her own too.
 Noble gives details of Kate’s life in flashbacks.
 Without spoiling things, it’s no surprise to find that Kate has an easy time relating to Maggie.
 By sharing their histories, the two women are eventually able to move forward.

 The connections between Maggie and Kate, and the contrast between the different couples, are just a start to the many elements that recur across characters’ lives and experiences: different types of lost children, pregnancies and pregnancy scares, relationships that don’t work out, and relationships that do.
 While it can be challenging to endure the troubles these characters face, it’s rewarding to recognize these connections between them and watch as they endeavor to heal.

 Rachel, who has a Ph.D. in English, is a freelance writer/editor and a voracious reader.
 You can talk to her about books at http://twitter.com/writehandmann.

-Review copy was provided free of any obligation by The Permanent Press.
+Review copy was provided free of any obligation by Berkley Trade.
 No monetary or any other form of compensation was received.